To access your timetable please log in to MyMMU.

 After you are enrolled, Log in to MyMMU to access your email, library loans and reading lists, finance information, university notices and guides, and links to many other useful resources.
-You should check your MMU email account regularly for important messages, as it is one of the primary methods we will use to communicate with you.

 On Moodle you can read course messages, download lecture notes, project briefs and other documents.
 You will also be able to access timetable information and assessment submission details.

-The Sir Kenneth Green Library on the All Saints campus and Crewe Library on the Crewe campus provide a full range of services and resources to help you complete your studies and research successfully.
+The Sir Kenneth Green Library on the Manchester campus and Crewe Library on the Cheshire campus provide a full range of services and resources to help you complete your studies and research successfully.
 More information is available in the New users guide.

-This guide is where you can find information on the University’s regulations and other important policies and guidelines.
+Download this guide to find information on the University’s regulations and other important policies and guidelines.

 This is the recommended Student Hub for Faculty Of Education

-Please contact the Learner Development Service if you need disability or dyslexia related support.
+Please contact the Disability Service if you need disability or dyslexia related support.